Search

 Bell Ringing

-St Andrew’s has a ring of eight fine bells, cast by Taylor’s foundry in Loughborough.
-Taylors are (now that the Whitechapel Foundry has closed) the last remaining artisan foundry in the country
+St. Andrew's boasts a ring of eight exquisite bells, cast by Taylor's foundry in Loughborough.
+With the closure of the Whitechapel Foundry, Taylor's remains the last artisan foundry in the country.

-We are proud that Kildwick is one of the few towers (six at the last count) that retain their Victorian “Yorkshire Tail Ends”.
-These form an important part of our heritage, though they are perhaps not best suited to modern-style ringing.
-We love our “Double Sallies” but they mean that we get few requests from peal ringing bands.
+We take pride in the fact that Kildwick is one of the few towers (six at the last count) that retain their Victorian "Yorkshire Tail Ends."
+These tail-ends are an integral part of our heritage, although they may not be ideally suited to modern-style ringing.
+We cherish our "Double Sallies," despite the fact that they result in fewer requests from peal ringing bands.

 When do we ring?

-The clock has chimed regularly every quarter hour since the clock was installed in 1709.
-The “tune” it rings is, as far as we know unique.
+The clock has chimed regularly every quarter hour since its installation in 1709.
+The "tune" it rings is, to the best of our knowledge, unique.

-The bells are rung “full circle” by one skilled ringer on each rope.
-We ring for morning service on Sunday (10.30-11.00am) and we practice from 7.00pm on Thursday evenings.
-Brides will frequently ask for the bells to announce their wedding – and visitors will ask to come and ring our fine and unique bells.
+The bells are rung "full circle" by one skilled ringer per rope.
+We ring for the morning service on Sundays from 10:30 to 11:00 am, and we practice on Thursday evenings starting at 7:00 pm.
+Brides often request the bells to announce their weddings, and visitors frequently ask to ring our fine and unique bells.

 Visiting Bands

-You’re welcome to visit us!
-If you turn up on a Thursday evening, you will almost certainly extend the repertoire of what we can do.
-If you’re organising a tour, then you’ll be welcome too, though we are trying to limit our “extra” ringing to one session in any calendar month, so book early!
-Get in touch with our Tower Captain and he will liaise with the vicar and churchwardens on your behalf to organise a mutually convenient time for you to visit.
+You are welcome to visit us!
+Should you arrive on a Thursday evening, you will likely enhance the repertoire of our activities.
+If you are organizing a tour, you are also welcome, although we aim to limit our additional ringing sessions to one per calendar month, so please book early.
+Kindly contact our Tower Captain, who will coordinate with the vicar and churchwardens on your behalf to arrange a mutually convenient time for your visit.

 HelloWhite